-All participating owner-occupants are eligible for a payment of \$5,000 as option moving assistance upon closing.
-This benefit is meant to cover moving costs that might otherwise be a burden significant enough to lower participation rates.
 Additional relocation housing incentives will be available to qualified LMI households.
-This relocation benefit is dependent upon relocation to another property within Polk County which is either outside of SHFA and Floodway or constructed at a height of 1 ft ABFE in a 100-year flood plan, or 3 ft ABFE in a 500-year flood plain.
+This relocation benefit is dependent upon relocation to another property either outside of SHFA and Floodway or constructed at a height of 1 ft ABFE in a 100-year floodplain, or 3 ft ABFE in a 500-year floodplain.
 The replacement property must also meet DSS/HQS housing standards.
 This benefit will match the difference between the cost of the new home and the purchase price of the buyout property up to the max allowable benefit as determined by the County.
-The maximum benefit for a person moving from an affixed dwelling unit is \$20,000 and maximum for a mobile home unit is \$35,000.
-Included in these benefit caps is the automatic moving cost benefit, thus the maximum relocation benefit for MHUs is \$30,000, and \$15,000 for affixed homes.
+The maximum benefit for an applicant eligible for an incentive is \$70,000.
+Included in these benefit caps is the automatic moving cost benefit, thus the maximum relocation benefit is \$75,000.
 It will be the responsibility of the homeowner to prove through a contract of sale document how much the replacement dwelling will cost.
 Program participants have eight months (240 days) to claim this benefit, thus it is not necessary to immediately purchase property upon selling their house through the buyout program.